Kyriosity/read-write/README+/pencraft/README+/memes/README.md

 &nbsp;

 <table><tr valign="top"><td width="50%"><picture><img src="../../../_rsc/_img/snap/1978.BornInvincible.jpg" alt="&nbsp;Kung Fu masters from Born Invincible, 1978" /></picture></td><td>
-  <p>I heard it from a <code>C++</code>-gifted colleague when we boasted with <samp>DOOM</samp> experience.
-He told me that real battles and warriors are in past times when there were no video consoles or they were primitive.</p>
+  <p>I heard it from a <code>C++</code>-gifted colleague when we exchanged <samp>DOOM</samp> experience.
+He noted that real battles and warriors were in the past when if there were video consoles they were very primitive.</p>
-  <p>So the story goes that computer scientists used the relatively idle nighttime to gather in their computer centers and combat resources with all possible and impossible hacks.
-The winner occupied the whole memory of the opponent's machine.</p>
+  <p>The story goes that computer scientists used the relatively idle nighttime to gather in their computer centers and combat resources with all possible and impossible hacks in <i>machine languages</i>.</p>
+  <p>The winner occupied the whole memory of the opponent's machine (or of the timeslot?).</p>
 </td></tr></table>

 <div align="right"><sub>Image credit: screengrab from imdb.com.
 Fei Lung and Carter Wong in <i>Born Invincible</i>, 1978</sub></div>